10 Horrifying Diseases You Can Get From Mouse and Rat Droppings

 Mice are carriers of several dangerous diseases, including both bacterial and viral infections.
 Here are some of the most concerning illnesses associated with mouse infestations:

 Leptospirosis: This bacterial infection can enter the human body through cuts, abrasions, or the mucous membranes of the mouth, nose, and eyes.
 Symptoms include fever, headache, muscle pain, chills, vomiting, and red eyes.
 Without proper treatment, which includes antibiotics, leptospirosis can lead to severe health complications.
+Contaminated water is a common source of infection, as the bacteria can survive in water that has been tainted by rodent urine.

 Lymphocytic choriomeningitis virus (LCMV): This virus is often carried by rodents and can cause flu-like symptoms such as headache and neck stiffness.
 While the initial symptoms may seem mild, LCMV can lead to more serious conditions, particularly in individuals with weakened immune systems.
+Supportive treatment is the main approach for severe cases, as there is no specific antiviral therapy available.

 Rabies: Although commonly associated with wild animals like raccoons and bats, mice can also carry rabies.
 Rabies is almost always fatal once symptoms appear, making it a critical health concern for anyone exposed.
+Rodent bites are a potential route of transmission for this deadly virus.

 Hantavirus: Another serious viral infection, hantavirus can cause severe respiratory problems that may be fatal.
 Symptoms often mimic those of pneumonia or the flu, making it difficult to diagnose without proper medical attention.
+Hantavirus cardiopulmonary syndrome is another name for this condition, which can cause hantavirus pulmonary syndrome when people inhale particles from rodent droppings, urine, or saliva.
+The initial phase of the disease includes fever, muscle aches, and fatigue, while late symptoms involve trouble breathing, difficulty breathing, and as the disease progresses, the lungs fill with fluid, leading to severe respiratory distress.

 Other diseases mice can carry include: